-- abrasions or grazes that do not penetrate below the skin
+- abrasions (scrapes) that don’t penetrate too far below the skin

 - hematoma or bruises

-- puncture wounds from items such as a needle or knife
+- puncture wounds from items like needles, nails, or knives

 - crushing injuries